 Carved Walnut Coffer commissioned by Gimson's brother Sidney and made by Joseph Armitage a master at Leicester College of art.

 The National Trust logo

 Coincidentally in 1935 Joseph Armitage entered a National Trust competition to design their logo which he won with just a slight variation to the oak leaves and acorns on the above coffer.
-Regrettably I omitted to photograph the oak leaves and acorn which are on the side of the coffer
+I was unable to photograph the oak leaves and acorn which are carved into the other side of the coffer.